Download data

 It is also possible to clone specific LFS files by using filenames or filename patterns.

-Open the command line interface, navigate to the directory where the repository should be stored or already is stored, and enter the following command:
+Open the command line interface, navigate to the directory where the repository should be stored or already is stored, and enter the following command with relativ path to the files:

 This is a resource saving option if only a small fraction of files is needed.

-You can also use a file pattern, for example, all lfs files from the first subject:
+You can also use a file pattern, for example, to download all runs of the stroop task within the first session of subject 01: